plapointe6/EspMQTTClient/README.md

 ## Functions

-- publish(String topic, String message) : publish a message to the provided MQTT topic
+- publish(topic, message) : publish a message to the provided MQTT topic
-- subscribe(String topic, callback) : subscribe to the specified topic and call the provided callback passing the received message.
+- subscribe(topic, callback) : subscribe to the specified topic and call the provided callback passing the received message.
+- unsubscribe(topic) : unsubscribe from the specified topic.
 - bool isConnected() : Return true if everything is connected.
-- executeDelayed(long milliseconds, callback) : As ESP8366 does not like to be interrupted too long with the delay function, this function will allow a delayed execution of a function whitout interruption the sketch.
+- executeDelayed(milliseconds, callback) : As ESP8366 does not like to be interrupted too long with the delay function, this function will allow a delayed execution of a function whitout interrupting the sketch.

 ## Exemple